sunilabrahamindia/sunilabraham/publications/privacy-and-security-can-co-exist.md

 ## Context and Background

-This article explains why privacy is essential for genuine security and critiques the IT Act’s expansion of blanket surveillance.
-Sunil Abraham argues that redundant data retention, cybercafe logging rules and weak safeguards create systemic vulnerabilities and increase risk rather than safety.
+This article explains why privacy is essential for genuine security and critiques the IT Act's expansion of blanket surveillance.
+[Sunil Abraham](/sunil/) argues that redundant data retention, cybercafe logging rules and weak safeguards create systemic vulnerabilities and increase risk rather than safety.
 He emphasises that suspicion-based systems harm trust and provoke counterproductive behaviour among citizens.

 ## External Link